Strategic Choice: Quick Switch to Remote Work

 Why is This the Right Moment?

 The quarantine led to a time of crisis.
 Employees have to feel psychologically safe and working remotely from comfortable environments might solve that issue.
-At Qubit, as organizations are increasingly deciding to hire offshore dedicated developer team, we have focused on helping to build teams while complying with the country regulations and employee experience of the transition.
+At Qubit, as organizations are increasingly deciding to hire remote team, we have focused on helping to build teams while complying with the country regulations and employee experience of the transition.

 Companies must prove how efficient they are at communication, and they value their employee’s overall wellbeing.
 For many organizations, this might be the moment of truth in defining your employee relationships or choose outsourcing software development projects.